 Therapeutic and rehabilitative exercises encompass a variety of physical activities that focus on building strength, increasing endurance, and improving flexibility and balance.
 A joint will perform much better when the muscles supporting it are up to the task.
-Enhanced movement patters result in lower pain, improved circulation, and reduced inflammation.
-A good example of this is how low back pain can be greatly reduced by strengthening the core of the body.
-The more common types of exercises for rehabilitation concentrate on these areas:
+Enhanced movement patterns result in less pain, improved circulation, and reduced inflammation.
+Therapeutic and rehabilitative exercises are commonly used to treat low back pain.
+By strengthening the core of the body, pain is reduced or eliminated completely.
+The most used types of exercises for rehabilitation concentrate on these areas:

 - Joint Mobility